By Jacob Newman, Outreach Officer and Financial Aid Expert – March 2, 2017 (updated January 3, 2019)

 2. Save now for later costs.

-You can work with your family to save money for college costs now by putting money into a traditional savings account, into a Utah Educational Savings Plan, or an Individual Development Account.
+You can work with your family to save money for college costs now by putting money into a traditional savings account or into a my529.
 Remember that saving money often and consistently will help you pay for college costs.
 More importantly, the more you save now, the less you may have to borrow in student loans later.

 3. When the time comes, evaluate your financial aid offers.